 FROM WORK-LIFE BALANCE TO WORK-FAMILY JUSTICE

-Increasing evidence shows that the “work-life balance” phrasing puts the blame on working mothers; a “balance” suggests that moms’ stress is a result of our own shortcomings and mismanaged commitments.
-Work-family justice shifts the onus of finding harmony between career and home life from the individual to society.
-It raises the question, why are individual mothers responsible to make it work, to figure it out for themselves?
-Work-family justice stresses that the conflict between work and family is not an inevitable feature of contemporary science careers, and it’s not the fault of women or parents.
+In her recent book Making Motherhood Work, Caitlyn Collins coins the term “work-family justice,” which shifts the onus of finding harmony between career and home life from the individual to society.
+Collins’s book provides increasing evidence that the “work-life balance” phrasing puts the blame on working mothers; a “balance” suggests that moms’ stress is a result of our own shortcomings and mismanaged commitments.
+It raises the question, why are individual mothers responsible to make this balance work, to figure it out for themselves?
+Work-family justice stresses that the conflict between work and family is not an inevitable feature of contemporary science careers, and it’s not the fault of women or parents.*

 To achieve work-family justice for scientist-moms is to create a system where everyone has the support necessary to be successful in science and family care.
 We, as a society, need to support each other and develop systems that allow women to succeed as mothers and research scientists.

 How do we start to chip away at the old ideals and pave the way for work-family justice?
 Changes in policy and legislation are an obvious answer.
 Laws reflect and are reflected by our cultural values; and with the lowest levels of parental leave in the industrialized world, the United States sends a strong negative message to working mothers.

 Embracing work practices that acknowledge dual roles, practices like paid maternity leave, subsidized childcare, on-campus nursing resources, flexible tenure clocks and funding schedules, mandated consideration of gaps in resumes, and conference support, will make it possible for scientist-moms to keep momentum in their research programs while raising children.